 I’m a little big gross.
 Maybe more than a little, but I’m all for the 5-second rule, or even a 5-minute rule, for that matter.
-The 5-second rule has been proven to be entirely invalid in terms of germs attaching themselves to an item that’s fallen on the floor, but my question would be what’s wrong with a few germs?
+The 5-second rule has been proven to be entirely invalid in terms of germs waiting to attach themselves to an item that’s fallen on the floor, but my question would be what’s wrong with a few germs?
 If I drop some food into a clean-ish area of the floor that doesn’t have any major visible icky spots, I’m absolutely eating that food off the floor.

 I’m also not a big hand-washer unless there’s a good reason to – and yes, using the toilet is always a good reason, even I’m not that gross.
 There’s a bit of a method to my madness there, though.
 I have eczema on my hands, which gets worse when my skin is drier.
 More handwashing means drier skin, regardless of how much hand lotion I use.
 When my eczema is worse, I have open sores on my hands, and that’s not a particularly hygiene-friendly situation.
 If I’m eating food with my hands, I don’t feel any urge to wash them beforehand unless they’re clearly dirty.

 I’m sure I’m not the only pet owner who gets up close and germy with their pets.
 Guinea pigs are like rabbits, in that they eat a certain type of their own fecal pellets in order to properly digest them and get all the nutrients out.
 That means, like dogs and cats, mouth and bum are meeting on a regular basis..
 Yet I don’t hesitate at all to kiss my piggies.